lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 - provide a group mate with tools they need for a task they are not involved in ([Yamamoto, Humle & Tanaka, 2009](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0007416))
 - use plants containing medicinal compounds to heal serious facial wounds, chewing them up and packing them in ([Laumer *et al.*, 2024](https://www.nature.com/articles/s41598-024-58988-7))
 - exhibit reconciliation, consolation and empathy
+- mourn their dead (source: [here](https://www.science.org/content/article/chimps-grieve-over-dead-relatives))
 - engage in vicious warfare against other groups, torturing rival males to death and assimilating rival females into their group ([Wilson & Wrangham, 2003](https://www.researchgate.net/publication/216460577_Intergroup_Relations_in_Chimpanzees))
 - conspire to instigate violent coups against alpha males ([Jensen, Call & Tomasello, 2007](https://www.researchgate.net/publication/6193257_Chimpanzees_Are_Vengeful_but_not_Spiteful))
 - understand justice and fairness, with a similar level of prosociality as human toddlers ([Proctor *et al.*, 2013](https://www.pnas.org/doi/10.1073/pnas.1222132110))
 - easily pass the 'mirror test' (recognise themself in the mirror and use it to groom themselves)
-- rescue nonrelated group members who are in mortal danger e.g. drowning in deep water ([Fouts & Mills, 1997](https://www.google.co.uk/books/edition/Next_of_Kin/7kN9AAAAMAAJ?hl=en))
+- rescue nonrelated group members who are in mortal danger e.g. drowning in deep water ([Fouts & Mills, 1997](https://www.google.co.uk/books/edition/Next_of_Kin/7kN9AAAAMAAJ?hl=en)).

-- use complex language: gelada vocalisations follow fundamental linguistic rules of grammar called Zipf's law and Mezzarath's law ([Gustison *et al.*, 2016](https://www.pnas.org/doi/10.1073/pnas.1522072113)), Campbell's monkeys and panins both use syntax and grammar ([Ouattara, Alban & Klaus, 2009](https://pubmed.ncbi.nlm.nih.gov/20007377/)).
+Primates also have complex language capabilities.
+Gelada vocalisations follow fundamental linguistic rules of grammar called Zipf's law and Mezzarath's law ([Gustison *et al.*, 2016](https://www.pnas.org/doi/10.1073/pnas.1522072113)), Campbell's monkeys and panins both use syntax and grammar ([Ouattara, Alban & Klaus, 2009](https://pubmed.ncbi.nlm.nih.gov/20007377/)).
 Chimpanzees and human toddlers have a ~90\% overlap in 'innate' gestures ([Kersken *et al.*, 2019](https://link.springer.com/article/10.1007/s10071-018-1213-z))

 Many of these behaviours were at one point (even recently) thought to be the unique characteristic of humans that sets us apart, but in fact they are merely differences in degree rather than kind.

+Many primatologists doing fieldwork regularly observe the 'humanity' in chimpanzees in particular.

 ### Bipedalism in Hominins